hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 ![Reference Architecture](/assets/images/vault-ha-consul-3.png)

 > **NOTE:** As of version **0.11**, those standby nodes can handle read-only requests and behave as read-replica nodes.
 This **Performance Nodes** feature is included in _Vault Enterprise Premium_, and also available for _Vault Enterprise Pro_ with additional fee.
-The performance nodes feature is particularly useful for processing high volume Encryption as a Service (Transit secrets engine) requests.
+The performance nodes feature is particularly useful for processing high volume Encryption as a Service ([Transit secrets engine](/docs/secrets/transit/index.html)) requests.
+Read [Performance Standby Nodes](/docs/enterprise/performance-standby/index.html) documentation for more details.

 ~> This guide will walk you through a simple Vault Highly Available (HA) cluster